Unlocking the Power of Language

 It’s important to note that in the preschool years, we don’t introduce children to grammatical terms (this comes later in Montessori elementary classrooms!).
 The goal isn’t to memorize parts of speech, but to explore language playfully and deeply.
 Through repeated, engaging, and sensorial experiences, children begin to read with understanding, emotion, and appreciation.

-Schedule a visit to our school here in Lenox Dale to see how Montessori provides a true foundation for lifelong literacy.
+Schedule a visit to our school here in Lenox, MA to see how Montessori provides a true foundation for lifelong literacy.

 Show More